Support the Nettie Lee Benson Latin American Collection

-Support the Castañeda Diversity Alliance Pilot Residency Program
+Support the Artaza and Castañeda Diversity Alliance Pilot Residency Program

-The first year residency program will consist of a rotation to identify an area of interest in libraries.
-The second year will allow the professional to work within the specific area of interest of their choosing.
+The first year of the residency program will consist of a rotation to identify an area of interest in libraries.
+The second year will allow the resident to pursue a specific area of interest.

 University of Texas at Austin alumnus and Libraries Advisory Council Member Gustavo Artaza has generously contributed the $100,000 toward the establishment of the program in honor of his mother, Consuelo Artaza, and his grandfather, Dr. Carlos Castañeda, who was the original librarian of the university’s Latin American Collection and namesake of the Perry-Castañeda Library.